Interventional Cardiology

 Interventional Cardiology Overview

-Angioplasty
+Angioplasty & Stenting

-Angioplasty is performed when a catheter is inserted through the arterial system to the plaque-blocked artery.
+Angioplasty is a catheter-based procedure that opens the blocked arteries to restore normal blood flow to the patient’s heart.
 Typically, the patient does not feel any pain, as the arteries do not have any nerves.
 Once the catheter is positioned and the blockage is found, a tiny balloon is positioned and then inflated.
 When the balloon is inflated, it flattens the plaque, and when complete, the catheter is removed.

 Atherectomy